Meet the Staff

 Holly is the recipient of the 2022 Rose Pascarell and Ric Chollar Professional Service Award, which honors a staff person who collaborates to serve, support, and advance efforts for the LGBTQ+ community at Mason.

 Lindsay is a 4th-year student who is in the INTS program with a concentration in Women and Gender studies and is seeking a minor in American Sign Language.
 WMST 402 with Dr. Tianna Cobb is their favorite course that they have taken at Mason so far due to the discussion-based learning that has allowed them to learn from the diverse perspectives in the class.
-Their goal after graduation is to eventually become a counselor for LGBTQ+ youth.
-They grew up in Northeast Ohio, specifically in the Canton area.
+They grew up in Northeast Ohio, specifically in the Canton area (GO BUCKEYES).
 The center provides a safe and judgment-free zone of exclusion from the queerphobic/sexist/racist/ableist society that we must survive in.
-Lindsay continues to un-learn these hierarchical tendencies that have been instilled in them and always looks to encourage folks to be uniquely themselves without regard to respectability and societal standards.
+Lindsay continues to unlearn these hierarchical tendencies that have been instilled in him and always looks to encourage folks to be uniquely themselves without regard to respectability and societal standards.
 They strive to meet folks where they are in their journey and are always willing to provide support and care however they can.

 Naima is a senior Integrative Studies major with a concentration in Childhood Studies and a minor in Women and Gender Studies.
 She is interested in working with children in an educational capacity, as well working in developmental psychology and mental health for all ages.
 Other interests include music and animals.
 In her free-time she likes to watch videos of cats, orangutans, and monkeys, and her favorite artist is Ariana Grande.
-Additionally, she is studying to become an opera singer and her recent performances include concerts of operatic arias in Richmond, VA.
+She will be graduating this spring and attending graduate school for Counseling.

 Katelyn is a Senior Environmental and Sustainability Studies major with a concentration in Equity and Environmental Justice and a minor in LGBTQ+ Studies.
 Katelyn loves the nuance and differing perspectives of the world that come with queer scholarship and studying topics through a much more inclusive, intersectional lens.
 Katelyn loves all of the classes in their minor, but their favorite so far has been INTS 375: LGBTQ+ Trauma, Mental Health, and Wellbeing with Ric Chollar because the class brought together individuals from various academic disciplines (i.e. Social Work, Sociology, and Women and Gender Studies) for a truly engaging discussion.
 In her free time, Katelyn’s favorite things to do include baking cookies, watching reality TV, and reading romance novels.